Alice in Cyberspace

 Jessica Robinson is Founder and CEO of PurePoint International helping people and companies to be safe by bridging the gap between physical and cyber security.
 She is owner of the #1 security company of choice for women-led and/or owned businesses and organizations globally and is the winner of the JCI Philippines-New York ICON of IMPACT Award for International Affairs and Women's Security.
 As a business cyber security and personal security expert, she supports clients with outsourced Chief Information Security Officer, CISO, and Data Protection Officer, DPO, services including cyber security board governance, incident response, creating cyber security policies and procedures, conducting security assessments and employee training on cyber security prevention, information security, and threat prevention.
 PurePoint International provides training and consulting focused on creating a safe and empowered workplace for insurance, Financial Services, Global middle market companies, and international non-profits.
 Jessica is North America Volunteer Chair, and NYC co-leader for Women in Application Security and a 2018 Agent of Change Fellow with the Center for Social Innovation.
 Jessica is co-author of the #1 Amazon best seller "Mission Unstoppable."
 Jessica has spoken at the UN.

-Danelle is vice president of marketing at SafeBreach.
+Danelle is CMO at Blue Hexagon.
 She has more than 15 years of experience bringing new technologies to market.
-Prior to SafeBreach, Danelle led strategy and marketing at Adallom, a cloud security company acquired by Microsoft.
-She also served as Director of Security Solutions at Palo Alto Networks, driving growth in critical IT initiatives like virtualization, network segmentation and mobility, and lead product management efforts for security and networking products at Cisco.
-Danelle was co-founder of a high-speed networking chipset startup, co-author of an IP Communications Book and holds 2 U.S. Patents.
+Prior to Blue Hexagon, Danelle was VP Marketing at SafeBreach, a breach and attack simulation company where she built the marketing team and defined a new market category.
+Prior to SafeBreach, was VP Marketing at Adallom, where she helped position the company as a CASB leader through its acquisition by Microsoft.
+She was also Director, Security Solutions at Palo Alto Networks, driving growth in critical IT initiatives like virtualization, network segmentation and mobility.
+Danelle was co-founder of a high-speed networking chipset startup, co-author of an IP Communications Book and holds 2 U.S patents.

 Lena Licata is a Director in the Consulting Services Group, with more than 10 years of experience that includes public accounting and private industry.
 She assists clients primarily in the financial services and pharmaceutical industries, providing a host of IT audit and risk services.